Michelle Tumolo: Coaching career

 In 2013, Tumolo was hired to serve on Amanda O’Leary's coaching staff at the University of Florida.
 During two seasons with Florida, Tumolo helped coach the offense.
 In 2014, the Gators would lead the NCAA in scoring and goals scored.
 Tumolo was also a mentor to Shannon Gilroy, who would become the first Gators player to log 100 points in a season.

 On August 27, 2015, Tumolo returned to Syracuse as an assistant coach on Gait's staff.

 Tumolo began a coaching career for the University of Oregon on July 5, 2016.
 Coaching alongside head coach Katrina Dowd, Tumolo assisted in coordinating the Ducks' offense.

 In July 2018, Tumolo was named head coach for Wagner College's women's lacrosse team.

 On June 28, 2021, Tumolo was named the Noto Family Head Coach of the Army Black Knights women's lacrosse team at the United States Military Academy.
 Tumolo takes over for Kristen Skiera, who was hired away by Virginia Tech earlier the same month.
+Tumolo led Army to its first ever NCAA Tournament appearance in 2023 as the Black Knights posted a 15-4 overall record including four wins over ranked opponents.